basavyr/163Lu-New-TSD4-Formalism/README.md

 ## Serial vs. Parallel implementation (`V.1`)

-In the latest project update  **UPDATE LINK** [](), the search function for the energy's root mean square error is computed in a multi-threaded approach, using the `openMP` standard for computing the RMS value for different values of the triaxiality parameter $\gamma$ at the same time.
+In the latest project update ([see this commit](https://github.com/basavyr/163Lu-New-TSD4-Formalism/commit/9bed4fdb9f363af1e16221383aa6c6e157574495),) the search function for the energy's root mean square error is computed in a multi-threaded approach, using the `openMP` standard for computing the RMS value for different values of the triaxiality parameter $\gamma$ at the same time.
 This considerably reduces the computational runtime (check image below), where the execution time increases with the decrease in the step for the moment of inertia $\mathcal{I}$.

 (In the figure below, the step sizes are as follow: 20, 10, 5,respectively.)